 Hallin Fell is built for comfort, with its four-oven aga, oak kitchen and modern luxury bathrooms.
 But there’s speed, too, with the satellite broadband – so you keep in touch with the real world, even in this fantasy one of lakes, mountains and monastic peace.

 Hallin Fell House is a home with a heart and it’s right here in the large oak kitchen.
-Cook fresh and local for friends and family on the four-oven Aga or have one of our recommended caterers take over.
+Cook fresh and local for friends and family on the four-oven Aga or have a recommended caterer take over.

 Have a fabulous feast prepared and delivered with fresh local ingredients.
-Choose from a wide range of options, including Lynn Hilditch Catering, Purple Sage or Sara Ecroyd Catering.
+Choose from a wide range of options, including Lynn Hilditch Catering and Sara Ecroyd Catering.

 And so to bed.
 After a long day hiking the hills, Hallin Fell’s five bedrooms and five bathrooms offer sweet sanctuary within Egyptian cotton.
 There are also a further two bedrooms in Hallin Fell Barn, sleeping four, and two bedrooms in the converted stables to the rear of the main house, sleeping 4.